MichaelBosello/jason-RL/README.md

 	pip3 install flask flask-jsonpify flask-restful
 # Configuration
 ## Algorithm Parameters
-You can change the parameters with the agent beliefs.
+You can change the parameters and the rl algorithm (dqn, sarsa, reinforce) with the agent beliefs.

 ## Serialization
 From `agt/rl.algorithm.BehaviourSerializer`: